 - Signals: Apart from timing, signals play an important role in this technique.
 Observe repetitive signals when the baby is about to poop.
 These signals may include crying, twisting, and wriggling.
 Your baby may also give you a fixed look, have a red face, and even grunt, pass gas, or strain (3).

-- Audio cues: Parents can also introduce audio cues, such as “sss” or “shh,” when the baby urinates so that the baby can eventually relate these sounds to potty time.
+- Audio cues: Parents can also introduce audio cues, such as “pssst” or “shh,” when the baby urinates so that the baby can eventually relate these sounds at potty time.

 - Intuition: As a parent, you know your baby best.
-Sometimes, your instinct can help you know when your baby wants to relieve themselves.
+Often times, your instinct tell you when your baby wants to relieve themselves, so trust yourself.

 Things To Keep Handy For Elimination Communication Training